goosst/HomeAutomation/README.md

 ```

 ## hassbian hass.io homme-assistant
-- not confusing at all
+- hassbian, hass.io, homme-assistant, ... not confusing at all.
+I'm using hassbian since at least I know from above ebusd works on a debian environment :)

 ## fhem